-There are two town squares in The Villages, Florida.
-Another is being built South of 466A highway.
-It should be done within a few years.
-The two existing squares are called Spanish Springs and Lake Sumter Landing.
+There are three town squares in The Villages, Florida.
+They completed the new "Brownwood", which is south of 466A.
+It is filling up with restaurants and retail stores.
+I was glad to see Five Guys burgers, and the new Scooples Ice Cream Shop.
+The additional movie theater is a treat also.
+The two other squares are called Spanish Springs and Lake Sumter Landing.
 As you can see by the pictures, they are very quaint, something you would imagine seeing 60 years ago, but with better paint jobs!

 The clock below is in the town center of Lake Sumter Landing.
 If you look up on the yellow building, there is a LIVE webcam that runs 24 hours a day.
 You can be anywhere in the world and log on to check out what is going on at the Landing!